Instant-boiled mutton: History

+However, it was only during the Qing Dynasty when multiple written records exist of a dish named shuanyangrou as a popular dish in Beijing.

 Cooking and eating method

-When instant-boiled mutton is eaten in China, a hot-pot of boiling water is placed in the middle of the table.
+Unlike Chengdu or Sichuan hot-pot, Beijing-styled mutton hot-pot is cooked with a tongguo, a bronze donut-shaped pot, in a boiling clear broth.
 Tofu, Chinese cabbage, bean sprouts, and vermicelli are normally included in the hot-pot.
 Lamb is pre-sliced paper-thin into unbroken pieces and served on the table.
 Eaters pick up some pre-sliced raw lamb using chopsticks, put it in the boiling hot-pot, and remove it as soon as the lamb changes color.
 Each person has a small bowl to hold sauce for the cooked lamb; the sauce is normally a mixture of sesame sauce, chili oil, leeks, and more.